Key Rules for Filing a Whistleblower Claim with the Securities Exchange Commission (SEC)

 The SEC Whistleblower Rewards Rulemaking

-Stephen M. Kohn, Michael D. Kohn acting pro bono on behalf of the National Whistleblowers Center Meeting Notes with the SEC Commissioners
+Stephen M. Kohn, Michael D. Kohn acting pro bono on behalf of the National Whistleblower Center Meeting Notes with the SEC Commissioners.

 - January 25, 2011 Meeting with Division of Enforcement

 - February 10, 2011 Meeting with Commissioner Aguilar